15th Destroyer Flotilla

-The15th Destroyer Flotilla, or Fifteenth Destroyer Flotilla, was a naval formation of the British Royal Navy from August 1916 to March 1919 and again from September 1939 to May 1945.
+The 15th Destroyer Flotilla, or Fifteenth Destroyer Flotilla, was a naval formation of the British Royal Navy from August 1916 to March 1919 and again from September 1939 to May 1945.

 First World War

 The flotilla was first established in August 1916 and was attached to the Grand Fleet till March 1918.
 It was then transferred to the Battle Cruiser Force until it was disbanded in March 1919.

 Second World War

 At the outset of the war the flotilla was reformed under the Commander-in-Chief, Rosyth from September to October 1939.
 It was then transferred to the Western Approaches Command at Plymouth until January 1941.
 Reassigned once again to Commander-in-Chief, Plymouth where it remained until May 1945 before it was dispersed.